balakarthikeyan/notes/mysql.md

 ## What is the timing of the replication?

-- Synchronous replicates the data as it’s written to primary storage.
+- Synchronous replicates the data as it's written to primary storage.
 - Asynchronous replicates it afterward.

 ## What are the type of data storage?

 - `Asynchronous replication` is more widely supported by array-based, network-based, and host-based replication products.
-- `Asynchronous replication`, is mainly used for data backups.
+- `Asynchronous replication` is mainly used for data backups.
 - `Synchronous replication` typically uses higher-end, block-based storage arrays.
 - `Synchronous replication` is mainly used for high-end transactional applications that require instant failover if the primary node fails.